zubcevic/webgoat_ansible_role/README.md

     + Free ports: 8080, 9090, 9001
 + Docker install
     + Free ports: 8080, 9090

-Java can be installed using other Ansible packages or manually, e.g.:
+Java can be installed using variables.
+See [localsecure.yml](tests/localsecure.yml).

-	sudo apt install openjdk-11-jre-headless -y

 Role Variables